ProjectLibertyLabs/gateway/docs/src/Run/IPFS.md

 ## Conclusion

-By following this guide, you’ve successfully set up an IPFS node, configured ingress and egress, and learned about third-party pinning services for enhanced data availability.
+By following this guide, you've successfully set up an IPFS node, configured ingress and egress, and learned about third-party pinning services for enhanced data availability.
 With IPFS, you are now part of a decentralized network for distributed storage and sharing.

 For more advanced configurations or integrating IPFS with your services, consider exploring additional features such as **IPFS Cluster** for node orchestration or **Filecoin** for long-term decentralized storage.